Manacled Mormon case: Later developments

-In 1984 McKinney was again the subject of police action for allegedly stalking Anderson, though he was now married with children.
+In 1984, McKinney was again the subject of police action for allegedly stalking Anderson, who by this time was married with children.
 At the time of her apprehension, McKinney was found living in her vehicle near Salt Lake International Airport, where Anderson worked.
-A search of the vehicle uncovered road maps, rope, handcuffs, and notebooks keeping detailed records of Anderson's routines.
+A search of the vehicle uncovered road maps, rope, handcuffs and notebooks keeping detailed records of Anderson's routines.
 McKinney insisted that she had driven to the airport to book a flight, though it was later revealed that she had driven several thousand miles from her home in North Carolina.

 In 2008, a story about a woman named "Bernann McKinney" appeared in the media after the woman had her pet dog cloned in South Korea.
 Journalists tied the two incidents together in articles identifying facial similarity between "Bernann McKinney" and Joyce Bernann McKinney.
-After initial denials the International Herald Tribune and other publications carried an admission by McKinney that she was the person named in the 1977 case.
+After initial denials, the International Herald Tribune and other publications carried an admission by McKinney that she was the person named in the 1977 case.

-It was subsequently reported that McKinney had been accused of telling a 15-year old boy to break into a house in Tennessee so that she could buy a prosthetic leg for her horse.
-The events allegedly took place in 2004.
-She was charged with criminal conspiracy to commit aggravated burglary and contributing to the delinquency of a minor, but again jumped bail.

 The revival of interest in the story led the documentary filmmaker Errol Morris to produce a 2010 film, Tabloid, based on the media sensation surrounding the story.
 The film gives extra details, from press reports of the day and from participants in the story, to the use of a (possibly fake) gun during Anderson's abduction, and Anderson being tied up during his alleged rape by McKinney.
 The film also gave further details regarding McKinney's work as a call girl, earning funds for her team's international adventure by offering bondage and S&M services around the time she became obsessed with Anderson.

 In January 2016, McKinney filed suit against Morris, claiming that she had been misrepresented in the film and that Morris and others related to the documentary's production had broken into her home, stolen personal items related to the case, and threatened the life of her service dog if McKinney did not sign release papers allowing them to use her footage for the film.
 Legal representatives for Morris stated that "evidence will show that [McKinney] willingly – in fact, eagerly – participated in the lengthy interview that is featured in the film."
 Morris stated in an interview later that year that the charges had been dismissed as "frivolous".

 Anderson as of 2011 was a real estate agent and shied away from publicity.
-Keith May, McKinney's co-conspirator from the 1977 case, died in 2004.
+May, McKinney's co-conspirator from the 1977 case, died in 2004.
 At one point, McKinney lived in Newland, in the western North Carolina mountains.
 More recently, she has lived as a homeless person in the San Fernando Valley region of Los Angeles.